UKCloud/documentation/articles/managed-services/man-how-update-contact-info.md

 ## Overview

-It's important to keep that contact information for your Managed IT Operations service up to date, so that, in the event of an alert that requires your attention, we can quickly get in touch with the relevant person within your organisation.
+It's important to keep the contact information for your Managed IT Operations service up to date, so that, in the event of an alert that requires your attention, we can quickly get in touch with the relevant person within your organisation.

 All contact information is captured using playbooks.
 A playbook is a set of instructions that determine the actions to perform in response to a certain scenario.
 In the case of contact information, for example, all alerts could go to `support@example.com`, but for an Active Director server, they might go to `adsupport@example.com`.
 In addition, you can add an escalation contact for urgent alerts, whereby our Cloud Operations team can email or call another agreed contact in certain circumstances.